NijazK/FinancialEngineeringModels/README.md

 # Financial Mathematical Models
 Popular models used in Financial Engineering and Computation textbook from Yuh-Dauh Lyuu.
+We will use Jupyter notebook for most concepts and patterns that are illustrated in this textbook

 # 1. Stochastic Process and Brownian Motion
 #### * Stochastic Integrals
+      * Using stochastic integrals, let's model the Ornstein-Uhlenbeck process, Ito process, and Martingales.
 #### * Geometric Brownian Motion
 #### * Brownian Motion Variants